venkatesh2208/balena-cli/README.md

 ## Deprecation policy

-The balena CLI uses [semver versioning](https://semver.org/), with the concepts of major, minor and patch version releases.
+Several of the balena CLI commands make use of balenaCloud backend services, such as the balena HTTP API and the balenaCloud builder.
+While a specific balena CLI version may be remain available for download and installation for a long period of time, the backend services (HTTP API) evolve independently and may eventually become incompatible with older versions of the balena CLI.
+Several commands of such older balena CLI versions would then stop working.
+This deprecation policy aims at providing some clarity to balena CLI users as to the period of time that an older balena CLI version should remain compatible with balenaCloud backend services.

-The latest release of the previous major version of the balena CLI will be supported for one year from the date when the next major version is released.
+This deprecation policy is expressed in terms of [semver versioning](https://semver.org/), which is used to identify balena CLI releases with the concepts of major, minor and patch version releases.

-For example, the balena CLI v10.17.5 (the latest v10 release) will be supported for one year from the date when v11.0.0 is released.
+**The latest release of the previous major version of the balena CLI shall remain compatible with balenaCloud backend services for one year from the date when the next major version is released.** For example, balena CLI v10.17.5 (the latest v10 release) shall remain compatible with balenaCloud backend services for one year from the date when v11.0.0 is released.

-At the end of this support period, the older major version is considered deprecated and you are highly encouraged to upgrade to the to latest major version.
+To be clear, this statement is limited to balenaCloud backend service compatibility and does not extend to software maintenance such as, for example, bug fixes and security patches.
+Such maintenance is normally only provided for the latest major version.
+For this reason, users are advised to regularly update their installation of the balena CLI.

 ## Contributing (including editing documentation files)